 Middle School: All students study a second language as part of the MYP.
 Mandarin and French courses are offered for study, depending on the grade.

 High School: Mandarin and French are offered.
 IB Mandarin, French are offered in both Language & Literature, Language Acquisition and Language Ab Inition levels.
 We also offer IB Korean Language and Literature and support mother-tongue development though the Self-Taught Literature course.

-What is your English as Additional Language (EAL) Policy?
+What is your English as Additional Language (EAL)/Bilingual and multilingual learner (BML) Policy?

-Nursery to Grade 5– No minimum level required
+- Nursery to Grade 4 – no minimal overall level required

 What school supplies do we need to bring?

 Kindergarten & Elementary School: Each grade has a list of requested supplies that you can prepare in advance or purchase through our school shop.
 Check out our School Shop page for more details.
 Note: If you’re starting mid-school year, please check with the homeroom teacher before purchasing the full list.

 Middle/High School: Subject teacher will provide specific requirement during Orientation Day or the first week of school.

 CISB’s student body now includes over 1,000 students from more than 50 countries.
 It varies from year to year, but our top 10 report as Canadian, Chinese with Permanent Residency, United States, Hong Kong SAR, South Korean, Malaysian, Saudi Arabian, Singapore, Kazakhstan, and Japan.